 Harvesting the first produce (end of july- august)

 We couldn’t wait for it.
 It is the most rewarding feeling to harvest your own vegetables.
 And when we finally could we were so excited about it.
 Everything turned out so beautiful and I took so many pictures with my phone that it was hard to decide which to show now!
 So here are a few pictures of my favourite produce of last year in a collage.
 Lettuce and sorrel in the first picture, beets in the second, heirloom tomatoes in the third and the last one broad beans.
 A “bread and butter” type vegetable that we ate a lot of that did not require any special treatment was mizuna.
 Try it!

 The beets got another picture below completely on their own because they were so stunning.
-My husband only told me he ordered beet seeds because I love them.
+Friends gave me beet seeds because they are one of my favourite root vegetables.
+I love them.
 Little did I know there was a surprise waiting for me when I cut them open.
 They are striped!

 Harvest during late summer and autumn (September – October)